cncf/tag-app-delivery/operator-wg/whitepaper/Operator-WhitePaper_v1-0.md

 ## Emerging Patterns of the Future

-As the popularity of Operators increases, there are new usages and patterns that are challenging the status-quo of best practices and design principals.
+As the popularity of Operators increases, there are new usages and patterns that are challenging the status-quo of best practices and design principles.

 ### Operator Lifecycle Management